Manoui/website/index.md

 </p>

-**First, try to write something, we’ll tell you if your words have a chance to become famous:**
+<u>First, try to write something, we’ll tell you if your words have a chance to become famous:</u>

 {% include button_1.html %}